 - Governors and sponsors have supported the academy very well; resources have been used effectively and leaders are held to account rigorously.

 The latest Ofsted Inspection report and previous Ofsted reports are available to download on the Ofsted website.

 The Bulwell Academy's performance for Key Stage 4 (Years 10 and 11) and Key Stage 5 (16 to 18 education) can be viewed online on the GOV.UK website - please click here

 to view the report.

-The performance tables provide a snapshot of school performance, and can be used by school governors and members of the public to check the performance of the school.
+provide a snapshot of school performance, and can be used by school governors and members of the public to check the performance of the school.

 Parent View gives you (the parent) the chance to tell Ofsted what you think about your child’s school, from the quality of teaching to dealing with bullying and poor behaviour.
 The survey can be completed at any time; you don’t have to wait until the school is being inspected.